2312323123/ERP/README.md

   - then copy init roles contents from some other service, i.e. auth_and_permissions one
   - if it doesn't see nest/axios in here `import { HttpService } from '@nestjs/axios';`, then for me restarting IDE after trying everything else has helped
   - and also you have to put `HttpModule` from @nestjs/axios among app.module.ts imports array
 - also important: using the guard injects a the new parameter `user_id` into the body of the request.
-It's already in auth folder you were recommended to copy, and you it in controller like `async getSmth(@UserId() userId: string) {}`
+It's already in auth folder you were recommended to copy, and you use it in controller like `async getSmth(@UserId() userId: string) {}`
 - to skip authorization: `@Roles('skip')`

 ---